Metro Detroit DSA Endorsement Policy

 Section 1.
 The Meaning of a Detroit DSA Endorsement

-A Detroit DSA endorsement means that the Chapter is committed to supporting the endorsed candidate spread democratic socialist values and win their primary/general election.
-At a minimum, once an endorsement is issued, the Chapter will (1) publicly announce the endorsement (at general membership meetings, via e-mail, on social media, etc.) and (2) engage in voter canvassing ( i.e. , door knocking and phone banking).
+A Detroit DSA endorsement means that the Chapter is committed to supporting the endorsed candidate to spread democratic socialist values and win their primary/general election.
+At a minimum, once an endorsement is issued, the Chapter will (1) publicly announce the endorsement (at general membership meetings, via e-mail, on social media, etc.) and (2) engage in voter canvassing (i.e., door knocking and phone banking).
 In some cases, an endorsement may also entail other material assistance, including but not limited to fundraising through a PAC.
 The level of support ultimately provided will depend upon Detroit DSA’s available resources, the strategic importance of the race, and enthusiasm for the candidate among the Chapter’s general membership.

 Section 2.
 Race and Candidates